 Students are eligible for student affiliate membership in the American Physical Therapy Association (APTA).
-Forms for application are available throughout the year and membership by all students is required.
-Cost is \$85 per year.
+Forms for application are available throughout the year and membership by all students is required during the first year of the program; cost is \$85 per year.
 There are two years in the program.